 (Click on the photograph below to expand it and navigate through all the others)

-In the world of replica cars, the Shelby Cobra is perhaps the most often imitated model that we see come up for sale.
+In the world of replica cars, the Shelby Cobra is perhaps the most often imitated model we see come up for sale.
 The quality of the construction is a sliding scale, with the more expensive kits typically yielding better quality results, a classic case of getting what you paid for.
 The seller of this Shelby Cobra replica notes his car came from the “Contemporary Classics” line of replica supercars, which is a bit of a household name from the 1980s and still well-regarded today.
 He notes his car is a driver with some cosmetic blemishes and missing carpet on the driver’s side, but I think this genuine patina makes the Cobra kit car look more like the real thing and less like a replica.
-You’ll find the Shebly Cobra on Craigslist on Long Island for $53,000.
+We last spotted this Shelby Cobra replica in February 2023 on Craigslist on Long Island for $53,000.
 Comparing that price against the Classic.com model guide shows us that while there is a wide range of prices for a replica like this, the seller has listed his car with a very fair number considering the average sale price of almost $58,000:

 The Seth Brunswick YouTube Channel features this point of view (“POV”) sunset drive in a similar Contemporary Classic Shelby Cobra replica: